-It has been a long time since I've been as excited about anything as I am right now about the potential in virtual reality.
+It has been a long time since I've been as excited about anything as I am right now about the potential in virtual reality, sometimes referred to as VR or augmented reality.
 Yes, as a new user of the technology (I grabbed an Oculus Rift and am in love with it) my excitement goes way beyond the potential as a consumer.
 What really excites me is the potential for entrepreneurs like you and me.

-"I'm literally struggling to go to sleep at night knowing that there are so many untapped opportunities ripe for the taking."
+"I'm literally struggling to go to sleep at night knowing that there are so many untapped opportunities ripe for the taking in virtual reality."

-I'm literally struggling to go to sleep at night knowing that there are so many untapped opportunities ripe for the taking.
+I'm literally struggling to go to sleep at night knowing that there are so many untapped opportunities ripe for the taking in virtual reality.

-I am 100% positive that there are multiple BILLION dollar opportunities yet to be uncovered in the field of virtual reality.
+I am 100% positive that there are multiple BILLION dollar VR business opportunities yet to be uncovered in the field of virtual reality.

 In this article, I'm going to share some the most exciting potential business opportunities that I could think of for the virtual reality industry.